Estate Planning, Probate and Trust Administration

 • Split Interest Charitable Trusts.
 You do not necessarily have to create separate trusts if you wish to provide for both individual heirs and charitable organizations.
 Also called “charitable remainder trusts,” these types of trusts allow trustees to transfer assets to individual beneficiaries and charities.

 • Grantor Retained Income Trusts (GRITs).
 A GRIT is a type of irrevocable living trust that allows you to continue to obtain income from assets placed in the trust.
 You will be permitted to receive income for a fixed amount of time.
 Once this period expires, trust assets can be immediately transferred to beneficiaries or held in the trust until a later date.
-Keep in mind that cannot transfer GRIT assets to your spouse, parents, spouse’s parents, children, spouse’s children, siblings, or your spouse’s siblings.
+Keep in mind that you cannot transfer GRIT assets to your spouse, parents, spouse’s parents, children, spouse’s children, siblings, or your spouse’s siblings.

 • Unitrusts.
 Unitrusts can make future financial planning easier.
-This type of irrevocable trust distributes a set percentage of the trust’s assets’ value to the beneficiary or beneficiaries at fixed intervals (such as annually or every few months).
+This type of irrevocable trust distributes a set percentage of the trust’s asset value to the beneficiary or beneficiaries at fixed intervals (such as annually or every few months).

-Estate Administration and Probate in Oklahoma
+Estate Administration & Probate in Oklahoma City

 When a person passes away, their estate must go through some form of court-supervised probate process.
 If a thorough estate plan is in place, much of probate can be strategically avoided.
 However, in these cases, the decedent’s trusts and other estate planning instruments must still be carefully managed.